 — Acts 23:31-34 NLT

 Paul was safely delivered — at least for the moment — from the hands of those in Jerusalem who wanted to kill him, and the legal, judicial, and political maneuvering began in Caesarea, the influential political center in that part of the world.* The responsibility for Paul's safety was then officially transferred from the "sandals on the ground soldiers" to the political leaders in official and powerful offices.
 Political maneuvering, sleaziness, greed, and influence-peddling often-times replaced the interest in justice for Paul (Acts 24:26).
 Despite the political power plays, the Lord got Paul to Rome and enabled his personal ministry even while under arrest and his virtual ministry through letters and spiritual presence with churches and those he mentored.** These circumstances make Luke's story about Paul's feel very true-to-life for our world today.
-For me, that makes the lessons learned here even more applicable and powerful.
+For me, that makes the lessons learned here about Paul's tenacity and integrity and about God's faithfulness to his promises even more applicable and powerful.
 So, let's read the remainder of Acts with interest in Paul's wild adventures while applying the lessons we learn to our lives today.